Online Courses

 CHINESE 2 - GRADES 9-12

-Prerequisites: Minimum C- in each semester of Mandarin Chinese 1.
+Prerequisites: Minimum C in the 1st semester of Mandarin Chinese 1.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen must take the World Language Placement Test.

 Chinese 2 enables the students to further develop the communicative skills of listening, speaking, reading and writing of Mandarin Chinese at a more advanced level.
 Students are immersed in Chinese culture as virtual exchange students in China.
 Virtual excursions from one Chinese city to another expand their vocabulary helping them learn to interact with others and use appropriate terms to communicate in various everyday situations.